jamii/jamii.github.com/source/_posts/2017-07-28-relational-ui.markdown

 commit;
 ```

 Imp is built on top of [Julia](https://julialang.org/).
 The queries are [compiled to Julia code](http://scattered-thoughts.net/blog/2016/10/11/a-practical-relational-query-compiler-in-500-lines/) and can use any Julia types and functions.
-The `DateTime` and the `now()` function used above are part of the Julia standard library.
+The `DateTime` type and the `now()` function used above are part of the Julia standard library.

 ## Previous approaches